jina-ai/jina/docs/datatype/image/text2image.md

 :align: center
 ```

-We create a helper function to be able to plot our images
+We create a helper function to plot our images

 ```python
 import matplotlib.pyplot as plt